 Create educational and interpretive signage

 The updated plan was presented online (via Zoom) on May 18, 2022.
-Review the presentation and take the online survey to share your preferences regarding the preferred approach to maintaining the North Shore Trail.
-Results will help revise the Vegetation Management Plan.
-Feedback is accepted until June 3, 2022.
+More than 70 people completed the online survey and more than 190 responded to the quick poll.
+Results are being analyzed and to help revise the Vegetation Management Plan.

 The North Shore Trail is a continuous 4-metre wide limestone path located on Kempenfelt Bay's northern shore.
 Constructed on the original rail bed extending from Mulcaster Street to Penetanguishene Road, the trail is the northern extension of Barrie’s existing waterfront trail and is classified as one of four main trail systems in the city.